Frequently Asked Questions

 Q3: When will dues be collected?

-NO ONE pays dues until our first contract is ratified.
-Once the first contract is voted on and approved, union members will begin paying dues, currently estimated to be about 1.74% of salary.
+Since the first contract has been ratified, union members are now paying dues, estimated to be about 1.74% of salary.
 The difference between the agency fee paid by non-members and the dues paid by members is nominal (roughly 0.2%).

 Q4: How do I sign up to be a union member?